artemqq5/SimpleWeatherApp/README.md

 The main functions of the application:
  - listening internet connection
- - do get requests to get some weather data
+ - do requests to get some weather data
  - do not need location permissions to show data

 Uses of technology: